Safety in severe weather conditions

 - Vehicles can become stuck and even swept away in just 30cm of flowing water.

-If we attend incidents where vehicles are trapped in floodwater, we are unavailable to help others who may be in greater danger.
+If we attend incidents where vehicles are in floodwater, it means we are not available to help others who may be in greater danger.

 - Respect road closure signs, whether you’re driving or walking.